TylorS/typed/apps/website/content/guides/application-developers.md

 This imports the same model as the mounted page.
 It proves the minimum, derivation, and independent instances without a Document.
 A browser test has a different job: activate the actual buttons and check their disabled state and visible result.
-[Testing Typed systems](/explore/testing-typed-systems) shows how to test interaction, retained DOM identity, request ordering, and cleanup.
+[Testing Typed systems](/explore/testing-typed-systems) shows how to test that interaction.

 <span id="choose-where-the-next-piece-of-state-belongs"></span>